-From 1928 to 1931, Aleksandr Druzhkov studied at the Polygraphic College of Gosizdat State Publishing House.
-From 1928 to 1930, he was a member of the October Group of artists.
-While working with the October Group, he produced drawings for the journals Smena [Change] (1929-1931), Nashi dostizhenia [Our Achievement] (1932-1934) and, Bolshevisticheskaya pechat’ [Bolshevik Press] (1932-1934).
-By 1928, he began an artistic foray into political posters producing such titles as, Above Ground and Below Ground We will Choke the Enemy with a Noose (1942) co-authored with poster artist Sokolov-Skalia; Long Live the Party!
+Aleksandr Druzhkov was a Soviet graphic artist and a poster designer.
+He studied at the Polygraphic College of Gosizdat State Publishing House from 1928 to 1931.
+During that same period, he was a member of the October Group of artists.
+While working with the October Group, he produced drawings for the journals Smena [Change] (1929-1931), Nashi dostizhenia [Our Achievement] (1932-1934), and Bolshevisticheskaya pechat’ [Bolshevik Press] (1932-1934).
+In 1928, he began his artistic foray into poster design producing such titles as, Above Ground and Below Ground We will Choke the Enemy with a Noose (1942) that was co-authored with artist Sokolov-Skalia; Long Live the Party!
 (1947); Honor to the Defenders of our Motherland!
 (1948) co-authored with I.M.
 Shagin and, Long Live the Soviet Cosmonauts (1969).
-Druzhkov became a member of the Communist Party in 1943.
+He also worked as an editor on various publications.
+Aleksandr Druzhkov became a member of the Communist Party in 1943.

 Sources & Citations

 Demchenko, E. P., & Shleev, V.V.
 (1969).
 Leniniana: estetika i izobrazitelʹnoe iskusstvo.
 Annotirovannyĭ ukazatelʹ literatury 1956-1967.
 Moscow: Sovetskii khudozhnik. (pp. 135, 142)